cloudmesh-community/book/chapters/prg/python/python-parallel.md

 ```

 As you can see, we have seven names here but we do not want to
 dedicate each greeting to a separate process.
-Instead we do the whole
+Instead, we do the whole
 job of "greeting seven people" using "two processes".
 We create a pool
 of 3 processes with `Pool(processes=3)` syntax and then we map an
 iterable called `names` to the `greeter` function using